-You will have to write a prospectus by the end of this term.
-You will have to write a thesis by the end of the spring.
+You will have to write a prospectus by the end of this term and you will have to write a thesis by the end of the spring.
 You probably haven’t done either one of these things before.
 So we try to take some of the mystery out by talking about real live samples.
-That was the point of today’s class.
+That is the point of today’s class.

-Note that you can find all the PPE theses in the Philosophy library in 208 Pearsons.
+If you want to read more, you can find all of the past PPE theses in the Philosophy library in 208 Pearsons.

 Here are the kinds of questions that it would be good to think about.

 What worked well?
 And what do I mean by “worked well?”
 For instance, does it work well for the reader or is there some other standard I have in mind when I think “that worked well!”

 What did not work so well?
 Plus the same questions about standards.